Interstate 49 in Louisiana

-Interstate 49 (I-49) is an Interstate Highway that currently spans 244.021 mi in a north–south direction in the US state of Louisiana.
-Currently, I-49 runs from I-10 in Lafayette to the Arkansas state line.
+Interstate 49 (I-49) is an Interstate Highway that spans 244.02 mi in a north–south direction in the US state of Louisiana.
+As of 2023, I-49 runs from I-10 in Lafayette to the Arkansas state line.
 I-49 greatly parallels the older US Highway 71 (US 71) corridor, and connects the state's two east–west Interstates at two of its metropolitan centers.
-Along the way, it serves the cities of Opelousas, Alexandria, and Natchitoches, intersecting several cross-state highways, such as I-20, US 190, US 167, US 165, and US 84.
+Along the way, it serves the cities of Opelousas, Alexandria, Natchitoches, and Shreveport, intersecting several cross-state highways, such as I-20, US 190, US 167, US 165, and US 84.

 I-49 was an intrastate Interstate Highway until December 12, 2012, when the designation was officially approved for an upgraded portion of US 71 in Missouri running from Joplin north to Kansas City.
-A southern extension of the route from Lafayette to New Orleans is planned along the US 90 corridor, when completed, I-49 will run continuous from Texarkana to New Orleans.
+A southern extension of the route from Lafayette to New Orleans is planned along the US 90 corridor, when completed, I-49 will run continuously from Texarkana to New Orleans.